Environmental-Policy-Innovation-Center/TX-drinking-water/README.md

 For important context and descriptions of data used within this repository, please review our [data dictionary](https://docs.google.com/spreadsheets/d/1bzNPxhL-l6DeGElhG1c70Of8DGAQasMDUuX3rPHVe2A/edit#gid=0) and [methodology](https://docs.google.com/document/d/1va2Iq2oJxnqiwgNHD4bWpXKxdWbq-TYoYkosj1oz_JU/edit).
 The application repository is available [here](https://github.com/Environmental-Policy-Innovation-Center/tx-dw-tool).

-## The pipeline for this project (organized in the code folder by number) includes:
+## The pipeline for this project:
+Files are organized in the code folder.
+Numbers are provided at the beginning of the file name to denote the order they should be run in the pipeline described below.
+Helper functions are provided in the code/functions/ folder, and an extra R markdown file is provided that describes our throught process for crosswalking census data to water utility service area boundaries.

 -   Downloading, tidying, and organizing datasets.
 Data that require extensive tidying/reorganizing are captured in `1_TX_DW_downloading.Rmd`.
 These data are then read into `2_TX_DW_collating.Rmd`, where all data for the project are collected and organized into data lists that are organized by topic.
 These data lists are used in the application.